jeffe107/krakenflow_tutorial/markdown/02_single-sample.md

 !!!note

-    Keep in mind that we used the viral database **(only for an educational purpose)**, so you will see information about the viruses contained in the sample.
+    Keep in mind that we used a custom database **(only for an educational purpose)**, so you will see information about the bacterial species contained in the sample.
     To perform the analysis with bacteria and beyond you have to download a different database from [here](https://benlangmead.github.io/aws-indexes/k2) or build your own.

 ---